IITDU-AMIT-MSSE1044/course-project-KKGanguly/ReadMe.md

 ![Alt text](https://github.com/IITDU-AMIT-MSSE1044/course-project-KKGanguly/blob/master/src/flow.jpg "Flow Diagram")

 In the methodlogy, the training algorithm is single attribute.
 However, a multiparameter model is still necessary for more accurate prediction.
 This mutiparameter training model has been incorporated with the project.
-That is, **the work us extended by considering multiple parameters for training.** It has been seen that incorporating the multiparameter model results in better cost coverage.
+That is, **the work is extended by considering multiple parameters for training.** It has been seen that incorporating the multiparameter model results in better cost coverage.

 ## Instruction to Use